kdwils/helm-charts/README.md

 ## Contributing

 If you would like to contribute to this Helm chart repository, please fork the repository, make your changes, and submit a pull request.
-We welcome contributions in the form of bug fixes, new features, or improvements to existing charts.
+I welcome contributions in the form of bug fixes, new features, or improvements to existing charts.

-Before submitting a pull request, please make sure to test your changes locally and ensure that they follow the guidelines outlined in the CONTRIBUTING.md file.